jval7/catalog-challenge/README.md

 # Catalog API
-This is a RESTful API for managing books and their pages.
+This is a RESTful API for managing products.
 It is built using FastAPI, SQLAlchemy, Black, and Pytest.
 The architecture of the project is based on Event Driven Architecture (EDA).

 ## Some architectural decisions: